NachoMartin123/MusicReact/README.md

 # MusicReact
 Web application using React
 # To Do
-MOBILE VIEW WHEN VIEWPORT < 300
+MOBILE VIEW WHEN VIEWPORT < 480
-    - Nav change display

 - get artist of song mediante consulta JOIN BBDD, y no por currentArtist
 - lista de canciones de diferentes aristas